josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 Thank you for the offer, Commander, but ...

-I won't be leaving this ship.
+I won't be leaving.

 My place is with you and our crew.

 -- looking teary eyed

-**Ruby Patton:** Thank you Rosa.
-Please, call me Ruby.
+**Ruby Patton:** Thank you, Rosa.
+Please ... call me Ruby.

 When we're ready, navigate into the wormhole.

 ## Level 9 Prelude

-### Chapter 9: The Beginning Of The End
+### Chapter 9: The Beginning of the End

+**Computer:** Incoming communication from Fleet Commander Miho Takeda.

 **H|Miho Takeda:** Grace?
 Grace Patton?
 Is that you?